realJohnDoe/org-sim/memory-bank/progress.md

   - `activeContext.md`: Captures current work focus, recent changes, next steps, decisions, patterns, and early learnings.
   - `systemPatterns.md`: Details the functional and declarative architecture, technical decisions, design patterns, and implementation paths.
   - `techContext.md`: Lists technologies, setup, constraints, dependencies, and tool usage patterns.
+- **Project Initialization**: Vite project with React and TypeScript is set up at the repository root with necessary dependencies installed.
+- **Testing Setup**: Jest is configured for TypeScript with a test script added to package.json, ready for TDD cycles.

 ## What's Left to Build
-- **Project Initialization**: Set up a TypeScript project using Vite, configured for React and deployment to GitHub Pages.
 - **Core Simulation Logic**: Implement pure functions with integrated testing for each increment following Test-Driven Development (TDD):
   - Organizational state management (n-dimensional vectors and graph structures for traditional and agile setups), starting with a failing test for state initialization, then implementing minimal logic to pass.
   - Agent behavior (idea generation, act, delegate, break down, reject) as declarative state transformations, with tests written before each behavior implementation.